h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + draw boxplots for one categorical variable
-DONE + drive circle opacity for boxplot from configuration DONE + ensure that the circle opacity for all plots on the residuals
-       vis page is the same - set from common configuration DONE + drive boxplot y-axis ticks with configuration DONE + add variable property for axis variable config to replace label
+DONE + drive circle opacity for boxplot from configuration DONE + ensure that the circle opacity for all plots on the residuals DONE   vis page is the same - set from common configuration DONE + drive boxplot y-axis ticks with configuration DONE + add variable property for axis variable config DONE   to replace label
-DONE + improve boxplot width when there are a small number of classes
-       --> make narrower boxes and a narrower plot overall DONE + translate x-axis line vertically to be at 0 on y-axis DONE + style y-axis label like scatterplots on residuals vis DONE + ensure that width of reset area extends for entire width of boxplot
+DONE + improve boxplot width when there are a small number of classes DONE   --> make narrower boxes and a narrower plot overall DONE + translate x-axis line vertically to be at 0 on y-axis DONE + style y-axis label like scatterplots on residuals vis DONE + ensure that width of reset area extends
+DONE   for entire width of boxplot
 CLOSED ? hide x-axis baseline?
 DONE + color boxplot points based on category dropdown DONE + support config for axis label placement
 DONE + link category class dropdown to boxplots
-DONE + style x-axis label like scatterplots on residuals vis DONE + scope boxplot selections so that we can plot multiple boxplots on one page
+DONE + style x-axis label like scatterplots on residuals vis DONE + scope boxplot selections so that we can plot multiple boxplots DONE   on one page
-DONE + draw boxplots  for all categorical variables DONE + use flexbox to bring together boxplots when there is  enough space to show more than one boxplot on one row
+DONE + draw boxplots  for all categorical variables DONE + use flexbox to bring together boxplots when DONE   there is  enough space to show more than one boxplot DONE   on one row

-+ decide how to color boxplot rect fill
+DONE + color boxplot rect fill
-  design: set color to color of plurality class.
+DONE   design: set color to color of plurality class.
-          set fill-opacity to % of total of plurality class
+DONE           set fill-opacity to % of total of plurality class DONE + use local variables for options in

-+ improve tooltips for independent variables
-+ abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js

-+ investigate extra `g class="explodingBoxplot box"`
-  that is rendered

-+ use local variables for options in d3ExplodingBoxplot.js
+DONE   d3ExplodingBoxplot.js
-+ change `options` to `chartOptions` in d3ExplodingBoxplot.js for consistency
+DONE + change `options` to `chartOptions` in
+DONE   d3ExplodingBoxplot.js for consistency

++ add tooltips for independent categorical variables shown in boxplots

-+ ensure that outliers only animate on points-to-box implode if that box is already exploded
++ ensure that boxplot outliers only animate on points-to-box implode if that box is already exploded
-+ support absolute px values for boxPadding in addition to boxPaddingProportion

 ## classification
 + identify three good classification datasets